Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces-faq.md

 >[!NOTE]
 >When adding members, whose emails are not auto-completed by Slingshot, type the whole email and press Enter to add it to the list of users you want to invite.

 Select **Done** when you are ready.
 All users in the list are assigned the default _Member_ role.
 From the dropdown next to each name, you can change the role to _owner_ or _Viewer_.
 How are these roles different from _Member_?
-See in the [Roles & Permissions](roles-permissions.md) topic.
+See in the [Roles & Permissions FAQ](roles-permissions-faq.md) topic.

 ### How can I create a workspace inside the workspace?